ugyentring/ut-tube/README.md

 Think of JWT like a secure digital ID card that proves who you are without storing passwords

+It is called as bearer token because you bear/carry it to prove your identity.

 Main functions:
 --> sign/create secure token containing user info
 --> verify token if it is valid and hasn't tampered